ncarlier/apimon/README.md

 ### I am using Elasticsearch

-You can either send the metrics (with JSON format) directly to Elasticsearch:
+You can either send the metrics (using JSON format as output configuration!) directly to Elasticsearch:

 ```bash
 $ apimon -c config.yml -o output.log | curl -X POST - -d @- http://localhost:9200/index/doc
 $ # You can also directly use the HTTP output provider into the APIMon configuration
 ```

-or use [Logstash][logstash] to collect the JSON outputs:
+or better: use [Logstash][logstash] to collect the JSON outputs:

 ```
 input {